UoMResearchIT/Airbus-Wing-of-the-Future/docs/getting-started.md

 You must now configure the `.env` file to give some essential information to the Galaxy instance.
 You can do this by copying the `env.template` file to `.env` and editing the `.env` file:

 > [!WARNING]
-> Please ensure there is a leading '.' before the 'env' file.
+> Please ensure there is a leading `.` before the `env` file.
 This is important for the `.env` file to be read by Docker Compose.

 ```bash
 cp env.template .env